wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

-NGFB Open Graph+ uses several layers of classes to wrap all its ocial buttons, and each button has it's own individual class name and id as well.
-You may add styling for social buttons to an existing stylesheet (from your theme, for example), or use the built-in stylesheet editor found on the Social Sharing settings page.
-The stylesheet is saved as `wp-content/uploads/ngfb-social-buttons.css` -- outside of the plugin folder, so it won't be removed when the plugin is updated.
+NGFB Open Graph+ uses several layers of classes to describe all its social buttons, and each button has it's own individual class name and id as well.
+You may add styling for social buttons to an existing stylesheet (from your theme, for example), or use the built-in stylesheet editor found on the Social Style settings page.

-The default stylesheet, located in `wp-content/plugins/nextgen-facebook/css/social-buttons.css`, contains a fairly complete example of CSS styling for the NGFB social buttons.
-You should note that I've specified the width (and height) for each button's `<div>`.
-This takes a little more work to get right, but *pre-defining the height and width of each button area helps the page rendering speed significantly*.
+The default styles offer a fairly complete example of CSS styling for the NGFB social buttons.
+In the default Social Buttons Style section I've specified the width (and height) for each button's `<div>`.
+This takes a little more work to get right, but *pre-defining the height and width of each button helps the page rendering speed significantly*.
 The `.ngfb-buttons` class is included within one of four other classes: `.ngfb-content-buttons` and `.ngfb-excerpt-buttons` for buttons enabled on the Social Sharing settings page, `.ngfb-widget-buttons` for buttons enabled from the widget, and `.ngfb-shortcode-buttons` for buttons added using the `&#91;ngfb&#93;` shortcode.

 = Hide Social Buttons =